-Athletics - Never bet against Bolt, says Bailey
+Athletics: Never bet against Bolt, says Bailey

 "Those athletes have to have a mistake-free race to make (the 100m final) interesting," he said of Bolt's rivals.

-Bolt is currently ranked joint seventh with archrival Justin Gatlin on the year's top timesheet which is headed by world leader and American NCAA champion Christian Coleman.
+Bolt is currently ranked joint seventh with arch rival Justin Gatlin on the year's top timesheet which is headed by world leader and American NCAA champion Christian Coleman.

 Coleman ran 9.82 seconds in Eugene, Oregon last month.